dtp27/dtp27/README.md

 - 👋 Hi, I'm Dan
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning the fundamentals of computer science (via CS50x)
+- 🌱 I’m currently learning the fundamentals of web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me ...
+- 📫 How to reach me dantpage27@gmail.com

 <!---
 dtp27/dtp27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.